gits2501/twiz/README.md

 As you can see there are 3 actors.
 Your web app/site, your server and twitter.
 Twitter apis for authorization and authentication do not use `CORS`, that is, they do not emit `CORS` headers.
 So we cant send request to twitter directly from browser, but rather proxy them trough a Server, since request sent from server do not have any CORS restrictions applied.
 Your app is identified with `CONSUMER_KEY` and `CONSUMER_SECRET`.
 Both of which you get from twitter when you [create new app](https://apps.twitter.com/).

-On Twitter, user is internally associated with the access token.
+> On Twitter, user is internally associated with the access token.
- Like user's access token , your app's key and secret are extreamly sensitive information.
+ Like user's access token , your app's `key` and `secret` are extreamly sensitive information.
 If anyone whould to get your app's key/secret then it can send requests to twitter just like they were sent from your app.
-It can mock you.
+It can try to mock you.
 Usually that's not what you want.
 Also, javascript is in plain text form in browser so we should never have our `CONSUMER_KEY/SECRET` there but on server.
 This is another good reason why we need a server to proxy our requests.

-|Likewise if anyone is to get user's access token, then it may be able to send requests on user's behalf (who may actually never visited an app) and/or authorized such actions for that app.
+> Likewise if anyone is to get user's `access token`, then it may be able to send requests on user's behalf (who may actually never visited an app) and/or authorized such actions for that app.
 Altough, my guess is not in easy and straightforward way.

-1. You ask your server to get you a request token.
+1. You ask your server to get you a `request token`.
 Server prepares and signs your request and sends it to twitter.
 Twitter checks your `CONSUMER_KEY` and signature (by reproducing it).
-If all is ok, it grants (returns) you an unauthorized *request_token*.
-It's function is to be authorized (approved) by user in step 2, so it can be used to get user's *access token* in step 3.
+If all is ok, it grants (returns) you an unauthorized `request token`.
+It's function is to be authorized (approved) by user in step 2, so it can be used to get user's `access token` in step 3.

-2. Uppon receiving request token data, user is redirected to twitter to obtain user authorization :
+2. Uppon receiving `request token` data, user is redirected to twitter to obtain user authorization :
-  * if you are using /oauth/authorize enpoint for redirection, then every time user is redirected there it lands on authorization [(interstitials) page](https://developer.twitter.com/en/docs/twitter-for-websites/log-in-with-twitter/guides/browser-sign-in-flow.html).
+  * if you are using `/oauth/authorize` enpoint for redirection, then every time user is redirected there it lands on authorization [(interstitials) page](https://developer.twitter.com/en/docs/twitter-for-websites/log-in-with-twitter/guides/browser-sign-in-flow.html).
 Even if user previously authorized your app.

   * if you are using `/oauth/authenticate` enpoint for redirection, then only first time user is redirected it lands on authorization page.
 On any subsequent redirection twitter *remembers* first one and user is directed back again to the app.
 No authorization page is showed, the user is not involved directly.
 But historicaly it [didn't work](https://twittercommunity.com/t/twitter-app-permission-not-honored-on-subsequent-oauth-authenticate-calls/94440) like it should, for a time.
  Two were actually the same.
+ > But note there still can be a redirection page flash.

-3. Since user approved your request token, now it is used to get user's access token.
+3. Since user approved your `request token`, now it is used to get user's `access token`.
 Server signs your request and sends it.
-Twitter does things similarly like in first step and grants you an access token which belongs to the user who authorized it in second step.
+Twitter does things similarly like in first step and grants you an `access token` which belongs to the user who authorized it in second step.

-After we get user's access token the 3-leg OAuth is finished and we can use it to send request to twitter on user's behalf (like posts tweets on user's profile).
-In OAuth parlance this process of sending requests with the access token is called *accessing protected resources*, but it is not part of the OAuth.
+After we get user's `access token` the 3-leg OAuth is finished and we can use it to send request to twitter on user's behalf (like posts tweets on user's profile).
+In `OAuth` parlance this process of sending requests with the access token is called `accessing protected resources`, but it is not part of the `OAuth`.

-We can see that in 3-rd leg access token is send back to web app.
+We can see that in 3-rd leg `access token` is send back to web app.
 Which usually is not good idea, because of security implications it could have, like we mentioned earlier.

 Let's see what twiz is doing with OAuth:
 ![TwizHaste](/Pics/TwizHaste.png)